-Unlike in 2012, there has now a decision been taken to configure the LHeC as an electron linacproton or nucleus ring configuration, which leaves the ring-ring option [1,2] as a backup.
-In ep, the high instantaneous luminosity of about $10^{34} \, \mathrm{cm^{-2} s^{-1}}$ may be achieved with the electron accelerator built as an energy recovery linac (ERL) and because the brightness of the LHC exceeds early expectations by far, not least through the upgrade of the LHC to its high luminosity version, the HL-LHC [3,4].
-For ePb collisions, the corresponding per nucleon instantaneous luminosity would be about $10^{33} \, \mathrm{cm^{-2} s^{-1}}$.
+Unlike in 2012, there has now a decision been taken to configure the LHeC as an electron linacproton or nucleus ring configuration, which leaves the ring-ring option [1, 2] as a backup.
+In ep, the high instantaneous luminosity of about $10^{34} \text{ cm}^{-2}\text{s}^{-1}$ may be achieved with the electron accelerator built as an energy recovery linac (ERL) and because the brightness of the LHC exceeds early expectations by far, not least through the upgrade of the LHC to its high luminosity version, the HL-LHC [3,4].
+For ePb collisions, the corresponding per nucleon instantaneous luminosity would be about $10^{33} \text{ cm}^{-2} \text{s}^{-1}$.
 The LHeC is designed to be compatible with concurrent operation with the LHC.
 It thus represents a unique opportunity to advance particle physics by building on the singular investments which CERN and its global partners have made into the LHC facility.

-Extending much beyond the CDR, a new configuration for a low energy ERL facility, termed PERLE [5], has been designed and is moving ahead to be built at Orsay by an international collaboration.
+Since the 2012 document, significant experience with multi-turn ERL design, construction, and operation has been gained with the Cornell-BNL ERL Test Accelerator (CBETA), which has accelerated and energy recovered beam in all of its 4 turns [5,6].
+Extending much beyond the CDR, a configuration has newly been designed for a low energy ERL facility, termed PERLE [7], which is moving ahead to be built at Orsay by an international collaboration.
 The major parameters of PERLE have been taken from the LHeC, such as the 3-turn configuration, source, the 802 MHz frequency and cavity-cryomodule technology, in order to make PERLE a suitable facility for the development of LHeC ERL technology and the accumulation of operating experience prior to and later in parallel with the LHeC.
 In addition, the PERLE facility has a striking low energy physics programme, industrial applications and will be an enabler for ERL technology as the first facility to operate in the 10 MW power regime.

 While the 2012 CDR focussed the physics discussion on the genuine physics of deep inelastic scattering leading much beyond HERA, a new focus arose through the challenges and opportunities posed by the HL-LHC.
 It is demonstrated that DIS at the LHeC can play a crucial role in sustaining and enriching the LHC programme, a consequence of the results obtained at the LHC, i.e. the discovery of the Higgs boson, the non-observation of supersymmetry (SUSY) or other non Standard Model (SM) exotic particles and, not least, the unexpected realisation of the huge potential of the LHC for discovery through precision measurements in the strong and electroweak sectors.
 Thus, it was felt time to summarise the recent seven years of LHeC development, also in support of the current discussions on the future of particle physics, especially at the energy frontier.
-Both for the LHeC [6-8] and PERLE [9], documents were submitted for consideration to the European Strategy for Particle Physics Update.
+Both for the LHeC [8-10] and PERLE [11], documents were submitted for consideration to the European Strategy for Particle Physics Update.